 His philanthropic efforts include fundraising and pro-bono work for Achievement Centers for Children & Families, The Miami City Ballet School, Boca Helping Hands, Big Heart Brigade, and Big Brothers Big Sisters of Palm Beach and Martin Counties.
 Michael implemented MDG’s annual scholarship competition, “Looking Beyond College,” where students are invited to submit an essay about their ideal job, and the winner is selected on the merit of their creative writing skills.

 Michael is active in the American Advertising Federation, Greater Ft.
 Lauderdale and the Palm Beaches, South Florida Interactive Marketing Association, and the Public Relations Society of America.
-He’s written numerous articles that have been published in Business2Community, CEOWORLD Magazine, PR Daily, DigitalCommerce360, The Digital Enterprise, Ragan, TGDaily, Strategic Health Care Marketing, Hospitalitynet.org, Hotel Online, Luxury Daily, and Healthcare Communication.
-He’s also been interviewed in Entrepreneur and Forbes, and featured in articles in Adweek, Huffington Post, and Marketing Insider Group.
+He’s written numerous articles that have been published in Business2Community, CEOWORLD Magazine, PR Daily, DigitalCommerce360, The Digital Enterprise, TMCnet, Ragan, TGDaily, Strategic Health Care Marketing, Hospitalitynet.org, Hotel Online, Luxury Daily, and Healthcare Communication.
+He’s also been interviewed in Entrepreneur and Forbes, and featured in articles in Adweek, Huffington Post, Social Media Explorer, Marketing Insider Group, Trade Show News Network and Stanford University’s blog.

 Written by Michael Del Gigante